gauravdalvi2012/Birds-Classifier/README.md

 # Birds Classifier
-An Android Application which uses [this](https://tfhub.dev/google/lite-model/aiy/vision/classifier/birds_V1/3) TensorFlow Lite Model to detect the Bird from the Image.
+An Android Application which uses a TensorFlow Lite Model to detect the Bird from the Image.
+Link of TensorFlow Lite Model - https://tfhub.dev/google/lite-model/aiy/vision/classifier/birds_V1/3